plotly/plotly.py/doc/python/figure-factories.md

 #### Reference

-For more information about the contents of `plotly.figure_factory`, including deprecated methods, please refer to our [API Reference documentation](https://plotly.com/python-api-reference/plotly.figure_factory.html).
+For more information about the contents of `plotly.figure_factory`, please refer to our [API Reference documentation](https://plotly.com/python-api-reference/plotly.figure_factory.html).